 February, the last of the winter months, often brings with it some very cold temperatures.
-It may still be too early to be planting most things outdoors, but there is still plenty to enjoy, particularly in the vegetable garden, plus plants to prune and protect.
+It may still be too early to be planting most things outdoors, but there is still plenty to enjoy in your February garden, particularly in the vegetable patch, plus plants to prune and protect.

 Read our guide to February gardening jobs to find out what to do now, what to plant this month and helpful gardening tips from our Hillier experts to keep your garden at its best.

 What to Enjoy in your Garden in February

 Gardening is as much about appreciating the beautiful now as planning and planting for the future.
 Enjoy these plants in your February garden and home:

 - Cyclamen – both the showy, bedding varieties and the hardy perennial types, such as Cyclamen ‘Coum’ and Cyclamen ‘hederifolium’

 - Winter-flowering shrubs: Sarcococca confusa (Christmas Box), hamamelis (Witch Hazel), Skimmia japonica varieties, Viburnum tinus varieties, Daphne ‘Jacqueline Postill’, euphorbia, camellia varieties, Jasminum nudiflorum (Winter jasmine)

 - Prunus varieties (e.g Prunus x subhirtella ‘Autumnalis Rosea’, Prunus ‘Kojo-no-mai’)

 - Early perennials: Snowdrops (which may have arrived as early as late December), narcissus (daffodils), crocus and Iris reticulata

 - Helleborus x hybridus.
 These come in a huge range of colours as well as single or double flowers